solrbot/logchange-action/README.md

 ## Comment Modes

-The action can provide feedback to PRs in two ways:
+The action can provide feedback to PRs in two ways.

 ### Review Comments (Default: `review-comment`)